Big Brother Mzansi 2022: housemates with pics, full names, profiles

 10. Norman Nhlapo

 Twenty-four-year old Norman Nhlapo is a Big Brother Mzansi 3 contestant from Johannesburg.
 He is a daycare worker and sporty person with an adaptable personality.
-Although he looks at his life as a bundle of blessings, he had a difficult upbringing.
+Although he looks at his life as a bundle of blessings, he had a troubling childhood.
 Norman and his mother run a daycare and a non-profit organization.

 11. Rethabile Potsane